Realm-of-Everlasting-Code/C-Sharp/README.md

 You can start right now!
 Create an issue, clone this repository, make changes and specify a problem, give example and implement a solution.w
 You don't need to be an amazing developer to start working on this project.
 What matters, is that you are willing to learn and share your learning with others.
 Document problems you have faced or know and share your solution, supplemented by other people ideas.
-Full details on how to get started can be found here[here](link).
+Full details on how to get started can be found [here](link).